AnonymousForDoubleBlindReview/formality/README.md

 ## 4. run

-Please see "main.py" for the details.
+Our TensorFlow version is 1.12.0.
 We suggest to use Pycharm to run this project.